assaf/octolog/README.md

 ## Connect/Express Middleware

-Most of the logic is handled by the `ConnectMe` function which returns a Connect request handler.
+Most of the logic is handled by the `octolog` function which returns a Connect request handler.
 You can use it inside your application instead of a proxy.

 For example:

 ```
-ConnectMe = require("github-connect")
+octolog = require("octolog")

-connect = ConnectMe({
+server.use octolog({
   authorize: {
     logins: "assaf"
   },